openid/authzen/patterns/AuthorizationDesignPatterns.md

 * **COTS software** - they have their internal logic, each is different.
-* **GraphQL APIs **- this is an anti-pattern for GraphQL, and against best practices.
+* **GraphQL APIs** - this is an anti pattern for GraphQL, and against best practices.
 Authorization must be at the business logic level.
 * **API Gateways** - The API Gateway itself is a proxy. one would therefore not add another proxy (a PEP) in front of it.
 Instead, the trick here is to make the Gateway itself behave like a PEP - see “External API Call” pattern below. .